sailshq/whelk/README.md

 });
 ```

-Now you can run your machine as a script and provide input values as CLI opts:
+Now you can run your machine as a script and provide input values as command-line opts:

 ```sh
 $ node ./add-numbers.js --a=4 --b=5